joshbrew/device-decoder/README.md

 #### TODO:
 - csvs on a data collection thread, use indexeddb to prevent memory overflows
 - more styling, bug proofing
-- modularize the frontend and worker construction better, package the standalone Serial and BLE wrappers

 #### Why?